aaronparker/vcredist/help/Import-VcMdtApp.md

 ```

 ### -MdtPath
-The path to the MDT deployment share.
+The local or network path to the MDT deployment share.

 ```yaml
 Type: String